Skip to main content

 Aurora Replica

-Replica only supports read operations and joins to the same data cluster as the primary DB instance connects.
+Replica only supports read operations and joins the same data cluster as the primary DB instance connects.
 Each DB cluster can support up to 15 Aurora replicas, which can be distributed across the Availability Zones that a DB cluster spans across the AWS region.

 Useful Link: 10 Emerging Technologies That Make ‘Cloud’ Stand-out!